garf/laravel-conf/README.md

 ## Install

-To install version 2 *, follow the command line:
+To install version 2 *, type the following command in your command line:

 ``` BASH
 $ composer require gaaarfild/laravel-conf
 ```

-Or
+Or add

 ``` JSON
 "gaaarfild/laravel-conf": "2.*"